 In Pennsylvania, Klan leader David Hull tried to buy hand grenades to blow up abortion clinics but was arrested instead.
-MAGES/ CAROLYN KASTER (KLAN); AP IMAGES/WASHINGTON OBSERVER/YVONNE STANLEY (HULL)

-plan detailing plans to "kill all 'rags'" at the Islamic Society of Pinellas County.
+50 Islamic worship centers in the area.
+The most significant discovery is a three-page plan detailing plans to "kill all 'rags'" at the Islamic Society of Pinellas County.
 Eventually, two other local men are also charged in connection with the plot, and Goldstein's wife is arrested for possessing illegal destructive devices.
 Goldstein pleads guilty to plotting to blow up the Islamic Society and is sentenced to more than 12 years in federal prison, with a release date in 2013.
-His wife is released in 2006.
+His wife was released in 2006.

 OCT.
 3, 2002 Officials close in on long-time antigovernment extremist Larry Raugust at a rest stop in Idaho, arrest him and charge him with 16 counts of making and possessing destructive devices, including pipe bombs and pressure-detonated booby traps.
 He is accused of giving one explosive device to an undercover agent, and is also named as an unindicted co-conspirator in a plot with colleagues in the Idaho Mountain Boys militia to murder a federal judge and a police officer, and to break a friend out of jail.
-A deadbeat dad, group.
-Hale is charged with soliciting the murder of the federal judge in the case, Joan Humphrey Lefkow, who he has publicly vilified as someone bent on the destruction of his group.
-(Although Lefkow originally ruled in WCOTC's favor, an appeals court found that the complaint brought by an identically named church in Oregon was legally justified, and Lefkow reversed herself accordingly.)
-In guarded language captured on tape recordings, Hale is heard agreeing that his security chief, an FBI informant, should kill Lefkow.
-Hale is found guilty and sentenced to serve 40 years in federal prison; he is not expected to be released until 2037.
+A deadbeat dad,

 Raugust is also accused of helping plant land mines on property belonging to a friend whose land was seized by authorities over unpaid taxes.
 He eventually pleads guilty to 15 counts of making bombs and is sentenced to federal prison.
-Raugust is released in early 2008.
+Raugust was released in early 2008.